Home

 It is a ratio between the cause (price) and the effect (volume).
 According to the WHO, it precisely quantifies how consumption responds to price fluctuations in the market.

-It indicates the change in the quantity consumed.
-This simple calculation reveals just how fragile your sales are.
+It shows the change in the quantity consumed.
+This simple calculation reveals just how vulnerable your sales are.

 Why this is key to pricing decisions